mirmahathir1/csflow-frontend/README.md

 ## Issue Ordering
 Dear developers,
 The following labels have been sorted in descending order of priority.
-Please solve the issues that are labeled with higher priority
+Please solve the issues first that are labeled with higher priority
 * unimplemented
 * bug
 * enhancement